Frank Sepe: Writing and publishing

 He contributed as a monthly columnist or fitness source to numerous men's and women's fitness publications, including American Health and Fitness, MMI, Oxygen, Cosmopolitan, and Good Housekeeping magazines.
-He wrote 144 fitness and nutrition columns for MuscleMag International magazine from 1996–2008.
+He wrote 144 fitness and nutrition columns for MuscleMag International magazine from 1996 to 2008.
 He was a co-founder of Nigel Media inc and consultant for Star76 Designs – a design company specializing in creating strong branding for social and environmentally-conscious companies.

 He was a co-founder and editor-in-chief of Men's Athletic Quarterly Magazine.
 MAQ is a nationally distributed magazine that is celebrity and pro athlete driven.
 The content of the publication includes, fitness, music, fashion, pop culture, sports, girls, etc.

 He was a Group Editor for Intra-Media Publishing, in charge of editorial for women's magazines Health-Smart Today and Health-Watchers.
 He was also in charge of AXL magazine, a 350,000 circulation men's fitness magazine.
 The three publications had a combined yearly circulation of 4.6 million.